 Azure Databricks installs the NVIDIA software required to use GPUs on Spark driver and worker instances.
 This software includes:

-- cuDNN: NVIDIA CUDA Deep Neural Network Library (Version 7.0 for CUDA 9.0).
+- cuDNN: NVIDIA CUDA Deep Neural Network Library.

-For the versions of the software included, see the Databricks Runtime Release Notes for the Databricks Runtime version you are using.
+For the versions of the software included, see the release notes for the Databricks Runtime version you are using.

 This software contains source code provided by NVIDIA Corporation.
 Specifically, to support GPUs, Azure Databricks includes code from CUDA Samples.